Cláudia Vieira: Personal life

 Vieira met actor Pedro Teixeira in the summer of 2004, whilst filming on the set of the second season of Morangos com Açúcar.

 On 23 October 2009, Vieira and Teixeira announced that she was pregnant with the couple's first child, a girl.
 Vieira gave birth to her daughter with Teixeira, named Maria, on 5 April 2010 at the Hospital da Luz in Lisbon.

 She gave birth to a second girl named Caetana on 1 December 2019.
-Father is her current boyfriend and businessman João Alves.
+The father is her current boyfriend and businessman João Alves.